KnpLabs/php-github-api/README.markdown

     $github->getUserApi()->follow('symfony');

-Returns an array of followed users as described in [http://develop.github.com/p/users.html](http://develop.github.com/p/users.html)
+Returns an array of followed users.

 ### Unfollow a user